PositionExchange/posichain/PULL_REQUEST_TEMPLATE.md

 4. **How much minimum baking period after the last flag epoch should we allow on Pangaea before promotion onto mainnet?**

-5. **What are the planned flag epoch numbers and their ETAs on Pangaea?**

-6. **What are the planned flag epoch numbers and their ETAs on mainnet?**
+5. **What are the planned flag epoch numbers and their ETAs on mainnet?**

-    Note that this must be enough to cover baking period on Pangaea.

-7. **What should node operators know about this planned change?**
+6. **What should node operators know about this planned change?**

-8. **Does this PR introduce backward-incompatible changes *NOT* related to on-disk data structure and/or over-the-wire protocol?** (If no, continue to question 11.)
+7. **Does this PR introduce backward-incompatible changes *NOT* related to on-disk data structure and/or over-the-wire protocol?** (If no, continue to question 10.)

     **YES|NO**

-9. **Does the existing `node.sh` continue to work with this change?**
+8. **Does the existing `node.sh` continue to work with this change?**

-10. **What should node operators know about this change?**
+9. **What should node operators know about this change?**

-11. **Does this PR introduce significant changes to the operational requirements of the node software, such as >20% increase in CPU, memory, and/or disk usage?**
+10. **Does this PR introduce significant changes to the operational requirements of the node software, such as >20% increase in CPU, memory, and/or disk usage?**

 ## TODO